ghostbuster91/blogposts/router2023-part2/main.md

 iperf Done.
 ```

-Not great, not terrible, we will take care of that later.

-It is also important to notice that during both of our tests the CPU usage raised up to 37% which is also not that great.
+Not great, not terrible.
+We can also notice that during both of our tests the CPU usage raised up to 37% which is quite high.

 ![cpu-usage-iperf](./cpu-usage-iperf.png)

+We will take care of both of these problems in the future.

 ## Security